Swinject/Swinject/Documentation/Storyboard.md

         }
     }

+Notice that you should delete `Main storyboard file base name` item (or `UIMainStoryboardFile` item if you are displaying raw keys/values) in `Info.plist` of your app.

 ## Storyboard References

 Storyboard Reference introduced with Xcode 7 is supported by `SwinjectStoryboard`.
 To enable dependency injection when an instance is created from a referenced storyboard, register dependencies to `defaultContainer` static property of `SwinjectStoryboard`.